softwaresaved/international-survey/analysis/introduction.md

 **United States of America**|Male (82%)|25 – 44 (69%)|Doctorate (60%)
 **South Africa**|Male (92%)|25 – 44 (76%)|Doctorate (68%)

-Second, where they get their diploma.
+Secondly, where they get their diploma.
 It is clear that 3 disciplines are constantly represented, *Computer sciences*, *Physics and Astronomy* and *Biology*.

 |||